verge-io/docs/docs/product-guide/nvidiavGPU.md

 ## Host Installation/Configuration

 1. Obtain the appropriate NVIDIA Linux-KVM driver for your GPU hardware.
 GRID vGPU drivers can be downloaded from your NVIDIA licensing portal or by registering for an NVIDIA free evaluation: [**https://nvidia.com/en-us/data-center/resources/vgpu-evaluation**](https://nvidia.com/en-us/data-center/resources/vgpu-evaluation).
 !!! tip "VergeOS supports NVIDIA bundle drivers.
-For a list of currently supported NVIDIA drivers, navigate to Resource Manager -> Groups -> New Group -> set Type="NVIDIA vGPU".
-Click the button to view compatible 3rd Party drivers.
+For a list of currently supported NVIDIA drivers, navigate to Resource Manager -> Groups -> New Group.
+Set Type="NVIDIA vGPU" and click the button to view compatible 3rd Party drivers.
 Typically, you will want to use the most recent driver in this list that is compatible with your NVIDIA hardware."

 2. Upload the NVIDIA bundle driver to the VergeOS vSAN.
 For directions on uploading to the vSAN, see:
 [**Uploading to the vSAN (Media Images)**](/product-guide/uploadingtovSAN)